 China reassures foreign companies over industry plan

-March 12, 2017 by Gillian Wong The Associated Press
+By Gillian Wong The Associated Press

 Mar.
 12, 2017 – China’s industry minister on Saturday defended a manufacturing development plan and rejected complaints foreign makers of electric cars and other goods might be pressured to hand over technology or forced out of promising markets.